neophob/PixelController/README.md

     output.mapping=4, 12,13,14, 24,23,22,21,20, 30,31,32, 42,41,40,39,38, 46,47,48,49,50,51,52 ...

 With this feature you can use all kinds of matrices, for example a circle matrix.

+To make the mapping process easier you can use the online mapping tool at [http://pixelinvaders.ch/pixelcontroller/](http://pixelinvaders.ch/pixelcontroller/).
+First use the keys `a`/`y` and `s`/`x` to change the matrix size, then click the corresponding pixel order.
+Selected pixels turns yellow.
+The debug output on the lower end print out the pixel order you can copy and past into the PixelController config file.

 ### How to use PixelInvaders.net